jupyter/nbclassic/docs/source/nbclassic.rst

 ---------------------

-Nbclassic is the package that holds the UI components of the classic Jupyter Notebook-v6 and serves this UI through the server endpoints provided by Jupyter Server.
+Nbclassic is the package that holds the UI components of the classic Jupyter Notebook 6 and serves this UI through the server endpoints provided by Jupyter Server.

 **The jupyter/notebook Repository**: The original `jupyter/notebook`_` GitHub